chuongmep/bim42.github.io/_posts/2016-12-04-linking-documents-to-a-model.md

 ---
 These days, there is a lot of ideas around using a building information model for facilities management.
 Among these ideas, a recurring theme is to integrate documents, mostly technical sheets, directly into the model.

-Aside from the fact that I don&#8217;t see how a model build to design, analyse, and coordinate a building could be use directly in facilities management, there is also some non-trivial technical problems to overcome to have any documents properly linked to your model, whether you are using Revit, Navisworks, or an IFC viewer.
+Aside from the fact that I don't see how a model build to design, analyse, and coordinate a building could be use directly in facilities management, there is also some non-trivial technical problems to overcome to have any documents properly linked to your model, whether you are using Revit, Navisworks, or an IFC viewer.

 Below is a list of these technical problems, and some though on how to solve them.